A Time Clock That Works in the Bay

 Step 5: Match it to your payroll system.
 The hours have to land in payroll without anyone re-typing them.
 If you run QuickBooks, a direct sync saves real time.
 If you use ADP, Gusto, or Paychex, confirm the tool exports cleanly to it.
 A clock that forces manual entry into payroll just moves the busywork instead of killing it.

 Step 6: Run a free trial during a real pay period.
 Never buy on a demo alone.
 Almost every tool here offers a free trial, so put it through one full, messy pay period with real techs and real interruptions.
-Watch whether punches land, whether overtime calculates right, and whether payroll comes out clean.
-The trial tells you in two weeks what a sales page never will.
+Watch whether punches land, overtime calculates right, and payroll comes out clean.
+The trial will tell you in two weeks what a sales page never will.

 Step 7: Add up the true cost for your headcount.
-Sticker price lies.
+Sticker prices lie.
 Multiply the per-user fee by your real crew size, add any base fee, and factor in per-location charges if you have more than one shop.
 A tool that looks cheap per user can cost more than a flat-rate plan once you do the math.
 Compare the real monthly bill, not the headline number.

 Tips for Implementing Time Clock Software Successfully